How to Marry in Cheshire East

 1. When you call to make your appointment to give notice, ask your Registrar which documents you will need to produce, such as:

 - Evidence of identity, age and nationality, ideally a passport.
+If you were born before 1 January 1983, a UK birth certificate is also acceptable.

 - Change of name documents.